About RSE

 Mickey Shaughnessy

-I'm Mickey Shaughnessy, co-founder of the Robot Services Exchange.
+I'm Mickey Shaughnessy, creator of the Robot Services Exchange.
 I live in Lakewood, CO with my wife and 5 kids and I've built things all my life.

 RSE was born from the insight that autonomous robots need a real marketplace — open bidding, transparent pricing, and a reputation layer that holds robot operators accountable.